CSE232-MSU/CSE232/syllabus.md

 - Learn the C++ language, with a focus on using the available functionality in the STL.
 - Learn how these tools work under the hood, so you can design your own data structures and algorithms.

+### Pandemic Specific Information

+## In-Person Labs
+Lab sections 1-8 are meeting in-person in the STEM building.
+According to University policy (as well as health expert recommendations), proper mask wearing is required while in the building.
+Masks are not to be removed for any reason, which unfortunately means no eating or drinking while in the lab.
+Students who fail to properly wear a mask will be given one warning before being removed from the lab and disciplinary actions being filed.

+## Alternate Lab Options
+All students (regardless of section) are allowed to attend a synchronous Zoom lab section, if they would prefer without prior permission.
+Details on Piazza.
+All students can also earn lab credit by completing the Mimir assignment associated with the lab by Friday, 10pm.

+## Attending In-Person
+If there is any reason you should not be attending the in-person lab (symptoms, exposure, quarantining, anxiety, etc.), either attend the Zoom lab, or complete the lab independently.
+There is no need to inform course staff of which option you are choosing each week.

 ### Course Materials

 - Recommended (but not required) textbook: